-Consultation will take place between July and November 2014 and will be district-wide and comprehensive.
-All ratepayers will have the opportunity to be involved, and we strongly encourage you to do so.
+Consultation on the Rates Review will take place between July and November 2014.
+It will be district wide and comprehensive.

+All ratepayers will have an opportunity to be involved and we strongly encourage you to do so.

 HOW TO BE HEARD